This page summarizes my PhD thesis research other projects in progress.

-I studied how the effects of HUFA on performance for riparian aerial insectivore chicks.
+During my PhD, I also studied the effects of HUFA on performance for riparian aerial insectivore chicks.
 I found that increasing HUFA in diet increased growth rates and body condition, in both Tree Swallows and Eastern Phoebes.
 I also found that decreasing HUFA increased metabolic rates (even after size correction) and that HUFA also increased immunocompetence in Tree Swallows.

 Twining, C. W., J. T. Brenna, P. Lawrence, J. R. Shipley, T. N. Tollefson, and D. W. Winkler.
 2016.
 Omega-3 long-chain polyunsaturated fatty acids support aerial insectivore performance more than food quantity.
 Proceedings of the National Academy of Sciences 113:10920-10925.